Courage Is Power: Art as a

 Courage Is Power For Everyone

 The wolf, taking a bold stance with purpose and determination to survive the enemy, is parallel to what each of us face everyday.
 Whether it's facing personal fears or navigating through the difficulties of life, we all have a choice to overcome or be overcome by the circumstances of life.
-It takes courage to do this, but that courage comes when we identify our fears and take action against them.
+It may seem difficult to stand against challenges boldly, but we can expect to have courage by identifying our fears and taking action against them.

 The true power of courage, is not about being fearless, because we all experience fear, but it's how we regard it.
 As we reach within ourselves for the God-given empowerment that belongs to us by faith, we can overcome any obstacle that stands in our way according to Mark 11:24.